 About the Program

-Oklahoma State University has initiated a Master Irrigator Program to provide advanced training on irrigation water management, irrigation equipment maintenance, energy conservation, water conservation, and economics of irrigated agriculture.
+Oklahoma State University has initiated a Master Irrigator Program to provide advanced training on irrigation water management, irrigation system and equipment maintenance, energy conservation, water conservation and quality, and economics of irrigated agriculture.
 The program includes classroom training, peer-to-peer exchange of information between producers, field demonstrations, and free-of-charge services such as energy audits through mobile irrigation laboratories.
 The instructors include extension specialists, irrigation specialists, and economists from OSU and adjoining states, producers, crop consultants and NRCS personnel.
-The program is being launched in the Oklahoma Panhandle in Winter January/February 2021, but will be modified to meet the diverse needs of other regions of the state in subsequent years.
+The first program was launched in Oklahoma Program in January 2021.
+The second program will be held at Altus in Southwest Oklahoma in January-Februrary 2022.
+The registration for Master Irrigator Program in Altus is now open.

 Goal of the Program